If you are interested in speaking at a School Board Meeting or submitting a written testimony, please email [email protected].

 - Research shows that students who attend school with full-time professional school librarians score significantly better on reading tests than students whose schools don’t have librarians.

-- The School district of Philadelphia had 176 librarians for 259 schools in 1991, but the district stopped funding librarian positions from the central budget in the late 1990s and closed its Office of School Libraries in the early-2000s
+- The School District of Philadelphia had 176 librarians for 259 schools in 1991, but the district stopped funding librarian positions from the central budget in the late 1990s and closed its Office of School Libraries in the early-2000s

 - Read "Why School Librarians Matter: What Years of Research Tells Us" by Keith Curry Lance and Debra Kachel